PeiKeSmart/DHGoHttp/README.en.md

 ./dhgohttp.exe
 ```

-On first non-admin run (Windows) a UAC prompt appears; if accepted, an elevated process creates the firewall rule and starts the server; the original process exits.
+On first non-admin run (Windows) a UAC prompt appears; if accepted, an elevated process relaunches with the original working directory (via injected `-dir` if you didn't specify one), creates the firewall rule, then starts the server; the original process exits.

 ## Accessing Files